syanco/seasonal_survival/README.md

 The complete workflow for this species is contained in `BTBW_analysis.R` (except for odds ratio calculations below).

 `btbw_mort_odds.R`
-*Makes comparisons among seasons and EVI values to relativze risk both normalized per unit time and givenexpected duration of risk exposure*
+*Makes comparisons among seasons and EVI values to relativize risk both normalized per unit time and givenexpected duration of risk exposure*